Abhaybsingh19w33/SAP/OData/3 Create OData Service.md

 ![alt text](image-52.png)

 Class Name and Base Class Name for Model Provider Class and Data Provider Class along with Technical Model Name, Technical Service Name will be auto populated.
-Usually, you don’t have to change anything, but you can change to match your naming conventions.
+Usually, you don't have to change anything, but you can change to match your naming conventions.

 Hit Enter.